 - Data scarcity and inconsistency: generating systematic and comprehensive data on OFG properties and dynamics.

-- Environmental, technological, and economic feasibility: assessing the environmental impacts and evaluating the technological and economic viability of potential OFG utilisation.
+- Environmental, technological, and economic feasibility: assessing the environmental impacts and evaluating the technological and economic viability of potential OFG utilisation, while generating evidence-based input to inform resource governance frameworks/to guide policy and governance development.

 The following themes are identified as priorities for the Joint Call: